Probate and Heirship in Texas

 Probate of the estate of someone who dies without a Will also requires hiring an attorney.
 It is similar to a probate of an estate with a Will except the Court applies intestate statutes to determine how your Will will be executed.
 Thus, if a person dies without a Will in Texas, his or her property will be distributed in the way the government has spelled it out in the Texas Estates Code.
 Since there is no named “Executor,” someone who is an interested party to the Estate will have to file the necessary legal paperwork requesting that the Court appoint him or her as the “Administrator” of the estate.
 An added step to the process is that the Court will have to determine the proper heirs.
 These proceedings are a lot more expensive than when a decedent had a Will.

-Please feel free to schedule a time to speak with one of the probate professionals at HAIMAN HOGUE, PLLC today:
+Please feel free to schedule a time to speak with one of our professionals at HAIMAN HOGUE, PLLC today: